Active Projects

 Bangladesh: Fish and Poultry Food Safety Economics

-This project is identifying areas in value chains where strategic actions can enhance food safety in fish and chicken, which are among the most important and affordable animal-based protein sources in the Bangladeshi diet.
+This project identified areas in value chains where strategic actions could enhance food safety in fish and chicken, which are among the most important and affordable animal-based protein sources in the Bangladeshi diet.

 Current